LDeng928/ContactKeeper/README.md

 # ContactKeeper
 ### Overview
-This is MERN full-stack application and it is deployed on Heroku for demostraion pupose only.
+This is a MERN full-stack application and it is deployed on Heroku for demostraion.
 Visit the application [demo here!](https://aqueous-inlet-45037.herokuapp.com/)
 Please note that ou will need to register first.

 ### What I learned